seedstack/hub-docker/README.md

-SeedStack.hub is a social platform for discovering and sharing software components.
+SeedStack.hub is a social platform to discover and share software components.

 This hub is using a Mongo Database.